You are here

 Your Guide to the Universe

-Merlin answers questions about the birth of stars and navigating through the galaxy.
+Merlin does the math on Earth’s motion through the universe and provides a recipe for blending up a perfect elliptical galaxy.
 Pose your own question for future issues.

 Download a sample issue (PDF)